 Liabilities may only be transferred with the approval of the respective creditors.
 Contracts may only be transferred with the approval of the contractual counterparty.

-As in almost all European countries, employees are automatically transferred to buyer together with the assets by operation of law if the transferred assets form an enterprise or an organizational division and the employees were employed in such enterprise or organizational division.
-However, an employee has a right to reject such transfer and terminate the employment agreement with the statutory (not the contractual) notice period.3
+As in almost all European countries, employees are automatically transferred to the buyer together with the assets by operation of law, if the transferred assets form an enterprise or an organisational division and the employees were employed in such enterprise or organisational division.
+However, an employee has a right to reject such transfer and terminate the employment agreement with the statutory (not the contractual) notice period.

-Governmental authorizations, permits and licenses are usually granted ad personam, in view of qualities and assurances of the holder itself, and therefore most often need to be re-applied for.
+Governmental authorisations, permits and licences are usually granted ad personam, in view of qualities and assurances of the holder itself, and therefore most often need to be reapplied for.

 From a tax perspective, in principle, any difference between the book value and the purchase price of the assets is subject to corporate income tax at the level of the selling entity.
-By contrast (with the exception of real estate capital gains taxes under certain circumstances), a share deal does not trigger tax consequences for the target company.
+In contrast (with the exception of real estate capital gains taxes under certain circumstances), a share deal does not trigger tax consequences for the target company.

-3.2.3 Transfer of Title
+2.2.3 Transfer of title

-a.
-Registered Transfer of Assets pursuant to Merger Act
+Registered transfer of assets pursuant to Merger Act

 The Merger Act provides for the possibility to transfer an entirety of assets and liabilities by way of registration in the commercial register (Vermögensübertragung; transfert de patrimoine).
-The transfer is effectuated uno actu by operation of law with the filing of a transfer agreement including an inventory list with the commercial register.
-The obvious advantage is that the parties do not have to follow the specific transfer modalities required for each specific asset or the assumption of liabilities.
-However, major disadvantages are on the one hand the strict formalities which have to be followed under the scrutiny of the commercial registry and on the other hand the fact that transactions registered in the commercial register are published in the Swiss Commercial Gazette and, thus, end up in the public domain.
-In addition, in cross-border transfers to a foreign acquirer, the use of the registered transfer pursuant to the Merger Act is often not feasible as the Federal Commercial Registry requires that the laws of the relevant foreign jurisdiction provide for an equivalent legal form of transfer which is rarely the case.
+The transfer is effectuated uno actu by operation of law with the filing of a transfer agreement including an inventory list with the commercial register (including real estate, which is otherwise only transferred by way of registration in the land register).
+The obvious advantage is that the parties do not have to follow the specific transfer modalities required for each specific asset or the assumption of liabilities (except that in case of real estate the agreement needs to be notarised).
+However, major disadvantages are that strict formalities must be followed under the scrutiny of the commercial registry, and the fact that transactions registered in the commercial register are published in the Swiss Commercial Gazette and, thus, are in the public domain.

+In addition, in cross-border transfers to a foreign acquirer, the use of the registered transfer pursuant to the Merger Act is often not feasible, as the Federal Commercial Registry Office requires that the laws of the relevant foreign jurisdiction provide for an equivalent legal form of transfer (which is rarely the case).
 For these reasons, the use of the registered transfer of assets is not as widely used as originally expected.